tjbo/books/README.md

 Basically I came to think of Google Books API as my database; and so there is quite bit of work going on with requests, isLoading states and then sorting and displaying this data.

-To make every view linkable, I had to do a request on every mount.
+For example, to make every view linkable / reloadable, I had to do a request on every container mount.

 A couple things to note: